ragavanrajan/protractor-screenshoter-plugin/README.md

 By default, the output JSON file with tests results is written at the end of the execution of jasmine tests.
 However, for debug, process is better to get it immediately after each expectation - specify the option 'asap'.
 Also, there is a less usual option to write it after each test - use the option 'spec'.
 The recommended is to left it out for a CI server and for a local debugging use the option 'asap'.

-Default: 'end'
+Default: `'end'`

-Valid Options: 'asap', 'spec', 'end'
+Valid Options: `'asap'`, `'spec'`, `'end'`

 _NOTE: Using option ASAP might introduce unpredictable race conditions if multiple browsers are tested at once.
 It happens when we automatically collect results of all particulars JSON report files into one final.

 ## screenshotPath

 The path where the final report including screenshots will be saved.
-If the path does not exist, will be created. e.g './reports/something/samewhere/', please take care of './' and '/' at the beginning and end.
+If the path does not exist, will be created. e.g `./reports/something/samewhere/`, please take care of `./` and `/` at the beginning and end.

 Please note that due to an HTML reporter sugar, the final screenshots are stored in the subfolder relative to this $screenshotPath parameter, e.g. in the folder `$screenshotPath/screenshots'`

-Default: 'reports/e2e'
+Default: `'reports/e2e'`

 ## clearFoldersBeforeTest

 If this flag set to true, screenshot and HTML report directories will be emptied before generating new reports and screenshots

-Default: false
+Default: `false`

 ## failTestOnErrorLog (Chrome only)